Jianpeng-Xiong/AB-DMOEA/README.md

 The platform we are using is an improved development based on the existing platform.
 __`Not open to the public`__, therefore this code __`cannot`__ run on your computer, for reference only. 😭

+Acknowledgements
+---
+The journey has been very difficult, and I would like to thank my mentor, [Hu Peng](https://whuph.github.io/index.html), and many researchers, especially the open-source research group.

 Citation
 -----
 If you find our work useful in your research, please consider citing: